Bios-Marcel/SA-MP_Log/README.md

 ## Bugs , Requests and Ideas:

-If you find any bugs, have ideas for improvment or new features, psot them here: [GitHub Issues Page](https://github.com/Bios-Marcel/SA-MP_Log/issues).
+If you find any bugs, have ideas for improvment or new features, post them here: [GitHub Issues Page](https://github.com/Bios-Marcel/SA-MP_Log/issues).

 ## Problems: